-Get up to $600 when you invest in a new Merril Edge® Self-Directed account
+Get up to $600 when you invest in a new Merrill Edge® Self-Directed account

-No brokerage is perfect for everyone, but every brokerage designs their service line-up in such a way as to attract a certain type of customer.
-We think Merrill Edge stands out from the pack with these three main features:
+No brokerage is perfect for everyone, but every brokerage tailors its offerings to a certain type of customer.
+Merrill Edge stands out from the pack with several main features:

-This discount brokerage is toward the higher-end of the spectrum for standard commission prices, but no-transaction-fee funds and special deals for high-balance accounts make it an attractive bargain.
+This discount brokerage has joined the trend of $0 commissions on online stock trades, and no-transaction-fee funds make it an attractive bargain.
 Base commission prices are detailed in the table below.

 |Stocks and ETFs||Options||Mutual funds|

-Investors who want to invest in mutual funds will find many free trader choices on par with other large brokerage firms.
-As for mutual funds, Merrill Edge offers thousands of no-transaction-fee (NTF) mutual funds, though many may carry up-front or back-end loads (fees as a percentage of the amount invested.)
+Investors who want to invest in mutual funds will find many no-transaction-fee (NTF) choices on par with other large brokerage firms.
+As for mutual funds, Merrill Edge offers thousands of no-transaction-fee (NTF) mutual funds, though many may carry up-front or back-end loads (fees that are a percentage of the amount invested.)
 That said, many funds that traditionally carry loads are load-waived on the Merrill Edge platform.

-This brokerage, like many, uses a purely web browser and mobile app-based platform.
-Investors who keep a $50,000 balance, make at least 15 trades per quarter, or qualify for free trades thanks to its loyalty program, qualify for Merrill Edge MarketPro®, which is a more sophisticated trading platform
+Merrill Edge, like many brokers, uses a trading platform that's accessed only by a web browser or its mobile app.
+Investors who keep a $50,000 balance, make at least 15 trades per quarter, or qualify for free trades thanks to its loyalty program qualify for Merrill Edge MarketPro®, which is a more sophisticated trading platform

-Its highly-rated mobile apps are available for any customer on iOS, Android, and Windows devices, so virtually any smartphone, tablet, or other mobile device has an app-based solution for making trades on the go.
-Best of all, the mobile app offers all the functionality you would expect of a desktop solution -- streaming data, multi-leg (complex) options, and mutual fund trading.
+Its highly rated mobile apps are available for any customer on an iOS, Android, or Windows device, so virtually any smartphone, tablet, or other mobile device has an app for making trades on the go.
+Best of all, the mobile app offers all the functionality you would expect of a desktop solution: streaming data, multi-leg (complex) options, and mutual fund trading.